Maintenance Terms and Definitions Glossary

 Add-on Work: Additional work added to a maintenance schedule after the scheduled cut-off time.

-Adjustments: Minor repairs requiring the use of hand tools, no parts, and requires a small amount of time.
+Adjustments: Minor repairs requiring the use of hand tools, no parts, and require a small amount of time.

 Administration: The process of managing and organizing maintenance operations.